Find a Pest Control Professional

 Prevent Asthma And Allergies Triggered By Pests This Spring

-FAIRFAX, VA – Every year, the Asthma and Allergy Foundation of America (AAFA) designates May as National Asthma and Allergy Awareness Month, a peak season for allergy and asthma symptoms.
+FAIRFAX, Va.
+(May 6, 2013) – Every year, the Asthma and Allergy Foundation of America (AAFA) designates May as National Asthma and Allergy Awareness Month, a peak season for allergy and asthma symptoms.
 The National Pest Management Association (NPMA) reminds people that many pest-related asthma and allergy symptoms can be avoided by practicing simple pest prevention and treatment measures.

 Many common household pests, such as cockroaches and stinging insects, are known to trigger asthma and allergies.
 Cockroach droppings, saliva, shed skins and other body parts contain potent allergen proteins that cause allergic reactions and exacerbate asthma symptoms, especially in children.
 In addition, certain species of stinging insects, such as yellowjackets, wasps, bees and fire ants, can cause serious reactions in people whose immune systems overreact to the venom.
 Symptoms can range from itching and hives to shortness of breath to anaphylaxis, a potentially fatal severe allergic reaction.